benspector-mls/f23-2-3-0-todo-app-example/README.md

 export const updateTodo = (uuid, todo) => { }
 // finds a todo by uuid and removes it from the Array of todos export const deleteTodo = (uuid) => { }
+// stores todos from the todos.json file in localStorage, but only if localStorage doesn't have them already export const initializeTodosIfEmpty = () => {}
 ```

 Once I complete these functions, I'll import them into `main.js` and test them out: